Depicting Beyond Scores: Advancing Image Quality Assessment through Multi-modal Language Models: Task and Dataset

 \textit{Task--3: Comparison Reasoning}.
 As shown in \cref{fig:dataset}c, annotators are given two distorted images and the reference image.
 The annotation pipeline is similar to Task--1.
 Annotators compare two distorted images from the five kinds of distortions and the overall distortion using five options: ``superior'' ($>>$), ``slightly superior'' ($>$), ``roughly equal'' ($\approx$), ``slightly inferior'' ($<$), and `inferior'' ($<<$).

 \textbf{Dataset statistics.} The statistics of our dataset are presented in \cref{tab:dataset_number} (more in \supp).
 Our dataset comprises 5,104 detailed high-quality samples (Task--1 and Task--3), along with 115,646 brief templated samples (training set of Task--2).
+The validation set of Task--2 is the same as the ``Traditional'' and ``CNN'' categories (two sets of distortions) in BAPPS's validation set~\cite{bapps}.
 Each training sample is individually annotated by one annotator.
 In the validation set, samples are annotated by two annotators only if they reach a consensus.
 As a means of verification, the annotated ``Overall Comparison'' judgments in Task--3 exhibit a quite high consistency rate of 84.3\% with the ground-truth judgments in the BAPPS dataset.
 For brevity, the three tasks will be shortened to \textit{description}, \textit{comparison}, and \textit{reasoning} in the following.